CrendKing/auto-profile-switcher/README.md

-Automatically switch profile based on current file's extension.
+Automatically switch VSCode profile by current file's extension.

 For instance, if profile "Python" is configured to be activated by files with extension "py", every time a .py file is opened or focused, we activate the "Python" profile.